tomcritchlow/SEO-MBA/course-beta.md

 So, to recap, sign up for beta #2 if:

-- You are free on NBED
+- You are free weekly at 12pm ET starting Wed, Sep 15h
 - You acknowledge this is a beta
 - You're willing to provide feedback throughout the course
 - You're ready to improve your executive presence

 [Sign up here](https://buy.stripe.com/8wMcP5beOc8naaIdQQ).

+*Eventually this beta course will become a full self-paced course and learning hub and anyone who signs up for the beta will get full access to the final course when it launches*